Why-does-this-happen-to-me/Rotomblr/rotomblr/universes/Possessed Colress's universe.md

-Sadly, the Colress from this world had his body stolen by an evil variant of him.
-I hope he can escape some day.
+~~Sadly, the Colress from this world had his body stolen by an evil variant of him.
+I hope he can escape some day.~~ Again, that was wrong.

 [[Universes with rotomblr]]